mercuryoio/BAAS-API/caas/README.md

 #### 6.3 Verify email

-Thi method is to verify transaction by email.
+This method is to verify transaction by email.

 Request:
 `POST /withdraw/verify-email`

+***

 ### 7 Buy

 #### 7.1 Buy rate

-To get buy rates and trx_token.
+This method is to get buy rates and trx_token.

 Request:
 `GET /b2b/cs/buy/rate`